Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos

 \section{Experiments}

 We first describe our experimental settings.
-Next, we report our main results on two challenging benchmarks: \textit{ActivityCaptions} and \textit{Charades-STA}.
-Lastly, we provide detailed ablation studies on the model variants and losses, and analyze how \vidgtr works with visualizations.~\footnote{We provide additional experiments in the supplementary material.}
+Next, we report our main results on two challenging benchmarks: \textit{ActivityCaptions}~\cite{caba2015activitynet, krishna2017dense} and \textit{Charades-STA}~\cite{gao2017tall}.
+Lastly, we provide detailed ablation studies on the model variants and losses, and analyze how \lvtr works with visualizations.